alimafi00900/reverse_ai_api/README.md

    - Timestamps are added with gaps between messages
    - Model information is updated

+4. **Streaming**:
+   - The API checks `metadata.json` to determine if the provider uses streaming
+   - If `stream: true` in metadata, the response is streamed directly to the client
+   - If `stream: false` in metadata, the response is returned as a single JSON object
-4. **Streaming**: If the provider returns a stream, it's automatically converted to OpenAI-compatible SSE format
+   - Streaming responses are automatically converted to OpenAI-compatible SSE format

 ### Using Providers